micmejia/bible-dump/AMPC/Lamentations/Lam 1.md

-The adversary has spread out his hand upon all her precious _and_ desirable things; for she has seen the nations enter her sanctuary [of the temple]--[^b]when You commanded that they should not even enter Your congregation [in the outer courts].
+The adversary has spread out his hand upon all her precious _and_ desirable things; for she has seen the nations enter her sanctuary [of the temple]--when You commanded that they should not even enter Your congregation [in the outer courts].